microsoft/bedrock/cluster/common/velero/README.md

 ## Terraform Variables

-* `output_directory`: Tath to the kubeconfig for the Kubernetes cluster.
+* `output_directory`: Path to the kubeconfig for the Kubernetes cluster.
 * `kubeconfig_filename`: Name of the kubeconfig file saved to disk.
 * `kubeconfig_complete`: Variable used to wait for the Kubernetes cluster to be ready.
 * `velero_provider`: Set the provider (Azure, AWS, etc.).